 American University's original Request a Ballot Guide is available here, and is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
 Contact Gwendolyn Reece for permission to reuse American University's guide.

-Victoria Capatosto oversees the development of HUSL Library's edition of this guide with assistance from Research Fellows, Research Assistants, and LIS graduate student interns working at HUSL Library.
+Victoria Capatosto oversaw the development of HUSL Library's edition of this guide while working at HUSL between May 2016 through January 2022, with assistance from Research Fellows, Research Assistants, and LIS graduate student interns working at HUSL Library.

 Interested in learning more about the fight for civil rights and voting issues in the United States?
 Visit our website "A Brief History of Civil Rights in the United States" for an overview and stay current here.